-The MRFF, established under the Medical Research Future Fund Act 2015 (MRFF Act), provides grants of financial assistance to support health and medical research and innovation to improving the health and wellbeing of Australians.
+The MRFF, established under the Medical Research Future Fund Act 2015 (MRFF Act), provides grants of financial assistance to support health and medical research and innovation to improve the health and wellbeing of Australians.
 It operates as an endowment fund with the capital preserved in perpetuity.
-At maturity, the MRFF will reach \$20 billion.
+The MRFF reached maturity at \$20 billion in July 2020.
 The MRFF provides a long-term sustainable source of funding for endeavours that aim to improve health outcomes, quality of life and health system sustainability.

-This MRFF investment is guided by the Australian Medical Research and Innovation Strategy 2016-2021 (the Strategy) and related set of Australian Medical Research and Innovation Priorities 2018-2020 (the Priorities), developed by the independent and expert Australian Medical Research Advisory Board following extensive national public consultation.
+This MRFF investment is guided by the Australian Medical Research and Innovation Strategy 2016-2021 (the Strategy) and related set of Australian Medical Research and Innovation Priorities 2020-2022 (the Priorities), developed by the independent and expert Australian Medical Research Advisory Board following extensive national public consultation.